meker12/commerce-channels.en/help/channel-manager/overview.md

 * **Cancellations**—When orders are canceled in Adobe Commerce, [!DNL Channel Manager] sends updated order information to the marketplace to replicate the action for the corresponding marketplace order.
 After the order cancellation completes, the [!DNL Commerce] stock quantity updates to reflect returned items and inventory updates are synchronized automatically to [!DNL Walmart Marketplace].

-* **Returns and Refunds**—When Walmart Marketplace request a return for items ordered through an Adobe Commerce or Magento Open Source sales channel store, [!DNL Channel Manager] sends the return information to the Commerce sales channel store to replicate the return request.
+* **Returns and Refunds**—When a Walmart Marketplace customer requests a return for items ordered through the Adobe Commerce or Magento Open Source sales channel, [!DNL Channel Manager] sends the return request information to the Commerce sales channel store to replicate the return request.
 Then, the refund can be processed using the [!DNL Commerce] [refund workflow](https://docs.magento.com/user-guide/sales/credit-memos.html#refund-workflow), offline method.
 After the refund completes, [!DNL Channel Manager] synchronizes the update to Walmart so that the return status in the marketplace seller account can be updated to reflect the refund.

 ## Expected latency for [!DNL Channel Manager] operations